compgeolab/website/manual/communication.md

   supervisor-student relationship.
 * Group members are also encouraged to have meetings and messages with each other. **Don't wait until problems build up to seek guidance.**
+* **Language:** Since not everyone speaks Portuguese, we **use English** in our group chat, group meetings, and GitHub so that everyone can participate.
+In individual meetings or group meetings with no international participants, we **use Portuguese**.

 ## Using our website